 Class 2 national insurance may need to be paid if a landlord:

 - Makes more than £6,475 per year from rental property

-- Lets out property as their main occupation
+- Lets out a property as their primary occupation

 - Rents out more than one property

 If a landlord makes an income from renting a property above the tax-free property allowance, they'll need to complete an annual self-assessment return.